-A free shuttle bus comes by every 12 minutes or so, stopping along its route at our hotel, the Dogo Onsen streetcar stop, the Karakuri Clock and the Dogo Hot Springs Honkan.
+A free shuttle bus comes by every 10 minutes or so, stopping along its route at our hotel, the Dogo Onsen tram station, the Karakuri Clock.
 Buses include a retro-style, cab-behind-the-engine bus complete with wooden seats; a roofless, open-air bus decorated with illustrations of important cultural and historic figures; and even a shuttle bus featuring Yutama-oji, the hotel's mascot character.
-Enjoy your trip to the hotel in one these fun vehicles!
+Enjoy your trip to the hotel in one of these fun vehicles!

 We rent out colorful yukata

 patterned tabi socks to guests.

 atmospheric Dogo Hot Springs